iterative/dvc.org/content/docs/dvclive/user-guide/ml-frameworks/keras.md

 ## Example repository

-You can find a fully working example using the DVCLive - Keras integration in the following link:
+You can find a fully working example using the DVCLive and Keras in the following link:

 https://github.com/iterative/example-ml-frameworks/tree/keras